Kia Pop: Design

-Chrome-coloured, three-metre-long three-seater with an electric drive train, oblong-shaped side windows and front-hinged doors, the POP concept definitely shows a very different image of a car, which was the objective of the designers.

-The design team says that to create the POP concept the inspiration was drawn from several different areas rather than the automotive world in order to break boundaries.
+The 3 m concept car had chrome colouring, three seats, oblong-shaped side windows, and front-hinged doors.
+The design team says that to create the concept, inspiration was drawn from several different areas rather than the automotive world, in order to break boundaries.
 The POP has an interior purple colour that was chosen to express a calm and peaceful environment.
-It was inspired on a picture of a space shuttle.
+It was inspired by a picture of a space shuttle.

 Motor and battery

 The Kia POP concept is powered by an electric engine with a power output of 50 kW and 190 Nm of torque.
 It can run on a single charge for about 160 km, with its power being supplied by compact lithium polymer gel batteries.
+It has an electric drivetrain.